maxclaus/raylib-game/README.md

 ## TODO

+- Add a different kind of tile which resets the ground moving velocity.
+- Add audio soundtrack.
 - Publish game to https://itch.io/.
 - Change levels to have y position set based on the bottom of the screen instead of the top of the screen.
 - Add instructions to setup assets for development.